vms3-demo-purpose/weather-program/README.md

 `docker logs --follow weather-push-data`

-The output should be a looong list of weather records with ID, Area, Forecast, StartTime and EndTime, followed by some `INFO` messages.
+The output should be a looong list of weather records with ID, Area, Forecast, StartTime and EndTime.
 Again, press `Ctrl + C` to stop 'following' the logs.
 Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.

 To double check if `weather-save-data` is successful, run the following commands: